gnodi/danf/resource/private/doc/observe/client-server-class.md

-Use a class on both the client and server sides
+Use a class on both client-side and server-side
 ===============================================

 [←](index.md)